DrewPeries2/esp32-modbus-slave/README.md

   Register areas are initialized by populating a mb_register_area_descriptor_t type struct then inputting that into the0 "mbc_slave_set_descriptor()" function.
   In the slave_demo, this is found in the "slave_init()" function, where you specify the type, starting index, memory address, and size.
   Note: you can initialize multiple areas of the same type with different starting indexes.

+How to define registers you want to read -
+  There is an array in modbus.c, this array contains a list of which register indices that you need to be read.
+Each index should have an input from an ADC channel.

 Misc.
 Notes:
   If you'd like the modbus slave to only handle requests to its specific Slave ID, then remove the parenthesis around "1" in the "MB_Slave_ID" Define.
 I don't know why this happens.